 For Judge Schreber, narcissism did not function this way; rather, Lacan notes “what was repugnant to the said President’s narcissism was the adoption of a feminine position towards his father, which involved castration.
 Here is someone who is supposed to be better off obtaining satisfaction in a relation founded on a delusion of grandeur, since castration can no longer affect him once his partner has become God” (Seminar III 89).
 But, Lacan argues, “something has profoundly modified the object” or the other to which Schreber’s libido is now attached (90).
 The usual aggressive aspect of libidinal attachment to an other is here made impossible when it is the ultimate big Other, God.
 The ego cannot control this relationship, which has gone beyond representational limits.
-Lacan’s analysis drives inexorably through Seminar III to reach the conclusion, never stated in so many words, that Schreber’s relationship to God, which famously is as handmaiden to the divinity, as well as bearer of His future progeny, is the result of anal rape.
-As handmaiden, Schreber avoids the difficult question of his homosexuality, but God inseminates him in that manner.
+Lacan’s analysis drives inexorably through Seminar III to reach the conclusion, never stated in so many words, that Schreber’s relationship to God, which famously is as a handmaiden to the Divinity as well as a bearer of His future progeny, is the result of anal rape.
+As a handmaiden, Schreber avoids the difficult question of his homosexuality, but God inseminates him in that manner.
 The analogy I am drawing between Brummell’s and Schreber’s cases forces the question: has Brummell been fucked by the Regent, figuratively speaking?
 Inefficacious as prince, the Regent holds the rod of power after all.
 His cutting of Brummell is a cut to the head, a designification of Brummell’s sartorial phallus.
 For Schreber, God’s anal fuck renders the male body indeterminate, both male and female.
 “Judge” is the paternal role that Schreber feels ill-equipped for, while the dandy’s costume is a phallic rendering of male symbolic power at the same time that it depicts the male body as immobilized, so tightly contained that sitting is difficult, musculature discouraged, and movement in general constrained.
 Rendered passive by the corseting uniform, the dandy parodies the real psychotic’s passivity enforced by God.
-Confinement becomes the main descriptor of the dandy’s and psychotic’s physical space, the feminized space of non-movement.
-What Brummell was playing at, Schreber experienced psychotically, but also really, insofar as the Real and imaginary became confused and blurred for him.
-Brummell’s own play with sexuality, space, and an either/or relation to the phallus—phallic having (as the masculine position)/phallic being (as the feminine one)—after his rupturing castration by the Regent, soon becomes his reality as well.
+Confinement becomes the main descriptor of the dandy’s and the psychotic’s physical space, the feminized space of nonmovement.
+What Brummell was playing at, Schreber experienced psychotically but also in reality, insofar as the Real and Imaginary became confused and blurred for him.
+Brummell’s own play with sexuality, space, and an either/or relation to the phallus—phallic having (as the masculine position)/phallic being (as the feminine one)—after his rupturing castration by the Regent soon becomes his reality as well.